GUIDE 2025

 Data Analytics for HR management

-Several HRIS vendors offer integrated analytics modules, which allow you to use HR analytics, aka people analytics, to take a data-driven approach towards HR management.
+Several HRIS vendors offer integrated analytics modules that enable you to use HR analytics, aka people analytics, to take a data-driven approach to HR management.
 You can analyze data and measure the impact of a range of HR metrics on overall business performance.
-You can then make decisions, backed up by data, that allow you to improve business performance.
+You can then make data-backed decisions to improve business performance.

 Important HR Metrics

-A few examples of important HR metrics include:
+A few examples of essential HR metrics include:

 HR Metrics